 Once the afterlife selections have been made, this will be the time when payment is taken.
 When the Client Service Member has all the paperwork completed, they will notify the Doctor and Tech that they can come in to start the process.
 The process of euthanasia involves two injections through an IV catheter.
 The first injection is a sedative that will help to calm your pet and may render them unconscious.
 After the sedative is given, your doctor will confirm that you're ready before giving the second and final injection.
 After your pet passes, they may not fully close their eyes, and you may notice some residual breaths or twitching; they may also release their bowels or bladder.
 These are normal reflexes after euthanasia and do not indicate that anything's wrong.

-We have partnered with Metro Animal Service to help us make afterlife care as worry-free as possible for you.
-Metro has two scheduled stops at Lombard Veterinary Hospital every week.
-During these stops, a Metro representative makes a patient pick-up and a drop-off.
+We have partnered with Trusted Journey, formally Metro Animal Services, to help us make afterlife care as worry-free as possible for you.
+Trusted Journey has two scheduled stops at Lombard Veterinary Hospital every week.
+During these stops, a Trusted Journey representative makes a patient pick-up and a drop-off.
 The turnaround time for your pet's remains and other memorial items to be returned to us is 7 to 10 days.
 You will receive a phone call from a Client Service Member letting you know that your pet has made it back to us safely and that you can pick them up whenever you are ready to.
 Metro will have your pet's remains preserved in the urn that you selected, any memorial items that you may have wanted, a packet of information on coping with pet loss, understanding grief, and a certificate that Metro performed the cremation services.

 We are here for you and your family during this difficult time; if there is anything that you may need or have additional questions about our End of Life Services, please do not hesitate to contact us.